Integrated Human Activity Sensing and Communications: A Systematic View of ISAC Signal Processing

-A communication- and sensing-capable radio emission can simultaneously extract the environmental information, while conveying communication data from the transmitter to the intended receiver(s).
-Even though a number of signaling strategies are able to achieve a unified sensing and communication waveform, the most straightforward implementation is to reuse the communication infrastructures for wireless sensing, with a low-cost and fast-deployment footprint \cite{zhang2021overview}.
-To provide a systematic view for the evolution from the communication-only devices to the ISAC infrastructure, in this section, we introduce a general ISAC receiver signal processing framework by examining the similarities and differences of current communication and sensing signal processing procedures, with reference to the sensing application of HAR.
-For each procedure, various state-of-the-art technologies and corresponding challenges are detailed.
+To provide a systematic view of the evolution from the communication-only devices to the ISAC infrastructure, in this section, we introduce a general ISAC receiver signal processing framework by examining the connections and distinctions of the operational communication and sensing signal processing procedures, with reference to the sensing application of HAR.
+For each procedure, various state-of-the-art technologies and the corresponding challenges are detailed.